hiranthaR/Json-to-Dart-Model/README.md

 - Convert your all json objects from the file.

 `Json to Dart Model` generator keep all your json objects in the file with name `models.jsonc` and allows you to configure your classes according to you preferences.
 The `jsonc` format allows you to comment on your json objects to easily find them later or make it easier to explain to your team.
-To create the `models.json` file you can run command in the command palette `Build Models` or use keys bingning `Shift + Ctrl + Alt + B` and you will be asked if you want create file, choose `Yes` and hit `Enter`.
+To create the `models.jsonc` file you can run command in the command palette `Build Models` or use keys bingning `Shift + Ctrl + Alt + B` and you will be asked if you want create file, choose `Yes` and hit `Enter`.
 After adding file open it to read detailed instructions on how it works.

 Create file manually.
 Add new file to your app directory `my_app/models.jsonc` and add configuration objects.